Kurakahani/kurakahani.github.io/README.md

 - Automatic extraction of audio content from "Kurakahani" podcast videos.
 - Conversion of video episodes to audio files.
 - Generation of an RSS feed for podcast distribution.
+- Creation of a dedicated website at [kurakahani.github.io](https://kurakahani.github.io) for easy access to podcast episodes.

 ## Usage

-This project automatically extracts audio content from the "Kurakahani" podcast videos, converts them to audio files, and generates an RSS feed for easy distribution.
-You don't need to run any scripts manually to benefit from this project.
+This project automatically extracts audio content from "Kurakahani" podcast videos, converts them to audio files, generates an RSS feed, and creates a dedicated website.
+You can explore the podcast's episodes and access the content on the [kurakahani.github.io](https://kurakahani.github.io) website.

 ## How It Works